Claude Code + Apollo vs Deepline: Higher Email Coverage with One Flag | Deepline

 FAQ

-Yes.
+Can Claude Code use Apollo&#x27;s API directly? + Yes.
 Apollo has a REST API that Claude Code can call.
-However, Apollo is a single-provider — you get Apollo's coverage (60-70% for email) with no automatic fallback when Apollo doesn't have a match.
+However, Apollo is a single-provider, so you get Apollo&#x27;s coverage (60-80% for email) with no automatic fallback when Apollo doesn&#x27;t have a match.

-Deepline orchestrates Apollo as the first provider in a waterfall — if Apollo misses, it falls back to Crustdata, PDL, Hunter, and others automatically.
-This raises email coverage from 65% (Apollo alone) to 85-90%+ without any custom code.
+What does Deepline add on top of Apollo in Claude Code? + Deepline orchestrates Apollo as the first provider in a waterfall.
+If Apollo misses, it falls back to Crustdata, PDL, Hunter, and others automatically.
+This significantly raises email coverage beyond what Apollo alone provides, without any custom code.

-No. Deepline uses your existing Apollo API key.
+Does using Deepline replace my Apollo account? + No. Deepline uses your existing Apollo API key.
 Apollo is still the first provider tried.
 Deepline only calls other providers when Apollo returns nothing.

-Deepline uses a single CLI call from Claude Code, consuming roughly 50 tokens.
-Calling Apollo's API directly and writing waterfall fallback logic in Claude Code requires significantly more tokens for orchestration.
+How many tokens does Deepline use vs calling Apollo directly in Claude Code? + Deepline uses a single CLI call from Claude Code, consuming roughly 50 tokens.
+Calling Apollo&#x27;s API directly and writing waterfall fallback logic in Claude Code requires significantly more tokens for orchestration.

-Install CLI →
+- Install Deepline CLI